AdminTurnedDevOps/PearsonCourses/GitOps-For-Kubernetes/Section4/labs/installargo.md

 Add the context
 `argocd cluster add kubernetes_context_name_here`

+**IF THIS STEP DOESN'T WORK**
+If you're using Minikube, or another cluster, and you're trying to register the cluster that you installed ArgoCD on, it will most likely fail because ArgoCD is already running on the cluster

 ## Logging Into Argo
 Log into the server via the CLI.
 The port is what ArgoCD is hosting hosted on from the `kubectl port-forward` section in **Server Installation**
 `argocd login 127.0.0.1:argocd_port_here`